1940s Men’s Fashion: How History Shaped the Decade

 Conductor Leonard Bernstein circa 1945 wears a striped sport coat with wide-cut trousers.
 Pin

-Conductor Leonard Bernstein, circa 1945 wears a striped sport coat with wide-cut trousers.
+Conductor Leonard Bernstein, circa 1945, wears a striped sports coat with wide-cut trousers.
 Photo: Library of Congress, Prints and Photographs Division, Washington, D.C.
 20540 USA

 Men occasionally don pleated trousers or wear the then-popular wide-leg zoot suit pants for a more relaxed look.
 In warmer weather, men frequently wore high-waisted shorts reaching up to the knee.

-In the realm of casual bottoms, there were a variety of styles.
-The most commonly worn trousers were high-waisted, loose, straight-legged, made from denim, corduroy, and khaki.
+There were a variety of styles of casual bottoms.
+The most commonly worn trousers were high-waisted, loose, straight-legged trousers made from denim, corduroy, and khaki.
 These pants were often in darker shades such as brown, navy, or black.

 Blue Collar Style